Kitura/Kitura/README.md

       └── <i>empty</i>
   </pre>

-  Note: For more information on the Swift Package Manager, go [here](https://swift.org/package-manager)
+  Note: For more information on the Swift Package Manager, go [here](https://swift.org/package-manager).

-3. Now we add Kitura as a dependency for your project (Package.swift):
+3. In `Package.swift`, add Kitura as a dependency for your project.

   ```swift
   import PackageDescription